fbpx Skip to content

 2. Encourage coughing: As mentioned before, the best way to clear a blocked airway is to encourage the individual to cough forcefully.
 If they can do it, there’s still some air movement.
 Always stay by their side to provide reassurance.

-3. Call for Emergency Assistance: If the person cannot cough forcefully, or if it becomes ineffective at some point, call 911 immediately.
+3. Call for Emergency Medical Care: If the person cannot do it forcefully, or if it becomes ineffective at some point, call 911 immediately.

-4. Perform Abdominal Thrusts (Heimlich Maneuver): Stand behind the person, placing your arms around their waist.
-Position your hands slightly above the navel, one on top of the other.
+4. Perform Abdominal Thrusts (Heimlich Maneuver): Stand behind the person, placing your arms around their waist, leaning the person forward slightly.
+Place a fist slightly above the person’s navel.
+Grasp your fist with the other hand.
 Apply inward and upward pressure with quick, firm thrusts to the abdomen.
 Be cautious and adjust your technique to accommodate the person’s size and condition.

 It is important to point out that when the object comes out, and the individual is risk-free, still, as a first responder, encourage the person to get medical assistance for examination and to ensure their well-being.